 In general, Non-U.S. Holders will not be considered to be engaged in a U.S. trade or business solely as a result of their ownership of our stock.
 In cases where the dividend income from a Non-U.S. Holder's investment in our stock is, or is treated as, effectively connected with the Non-U.S. Holder's conduct of a U.S. trade or business, the Non-U.S. Holder generally will be subject to U.S. federal income tax at graduated rates, in the same manner as domestic stockholders are taxed with respect to such dividends.
-Such income must generally be reported on a U.S. federal income tax return filed by or on behalf of the Non-U.S. Holder.
-The income may also be subject to the 30% branch profits tax in the case of a Non-U.S. Holder that is a corporation.
+Such income must generally be reported on a U.S. federal income tax return filed by or on behalf of the Non-U.S. Holder that is a corporation.